Q. Now that it’s summertime, do you have any suggestions for keeping bugs out and my home pest-free?

 - When you’re looking at your roof, also check that your gutters are free of debris.

-These simple steps now can save you a lot of headache and money down the road from these unwanted visitors.
+These simple steps now can save you a lot of headaches and money down the road from these unwanted visitors.
+But you won’t have to worry about these steps for years if you get your remodeling project done by DreamMaker Bath and Kitchen, we always do it right the first time.

 You can find more information about pest-free protection on EPA’s website at www.epa.org/pesticides.